ros4hri/hri_person_manager/doc/ALGORITHM.md

     1. compute the likelihood of each remaining path using Alg.1
 1. return the path with the highest likelihood

+### Example

+Based on the previous example, and assuming a likelihood threshold of 0.1, `body2 -> face1 -> person1` would be the best permissible path between `body2` and `person1`.

+However, with a likelihood threshold of 0.4, this path is not permissible anymore (as the likelihood of `face1 - person1` is 0.2).
+In that case, the direct path `body2 -> person1` would be the best permissible path.

 ## Main algorithm

-1. for each feature *not yet directly connected to a person*, create a new anonymous person and connect that anonymous person to the feature with a likelihood equal to the likelihood threshold.
+1. for each feature *not yet directly connected to a person*, create a new anonymous person and associate that anonymous person to the feature with a likelihood equal to the likelihood threshold.

 1. for each person, compute all permissible person <-> features associations:

     1. for each of the existing {face|body|voice} features, calculate the best permissible path between the person and the feature

     1. compute the set of combinations of permissible path for each features, **also including the possible absence of a given feature** in the association.

-For
-       instance: if there exists paths to two faces and two bodies, generate the set of the four possible combinations of faces/bodies as well as the possibilities to have only one face and no associated body, or one body and no associated face.
+       *Example*: if there exists paths between a person and two faces and two bodies, generate the set of the four possible combinations of faces/bodies as well as the possibilities to have only one face and no associated body, or one body and no associated face.
 Thus, it would generate 8 possible combinations.

     1. filter out combinations that are not possible: the graph spanned by the selected features when connected to the person can not contain more than one node of each node type

-    1. for each remaining valid combination, compute the total likelihood by summing the likelihoods of each features
+    1. for each remaining valid combination, compute the total likelihood by summing the likelihoods of the paths to each features

 1. maximize the overall likelihood of associations across persons

-    1. generate the set of combinations of permissible associations across persons
+    1. generate the set of combinations of permissible associations across every persons

     1. filter out combinations that would result in a feature being associated to more that one person

     1. calculate the overall likelihood by summing across all persons their associations likelihood

     1. return the highest one

 1. for each resulting association, add a direct connection between the person and each of its indirectly connected features iff the likelihood of that connection is above the threshold (the likelihood being equal to the product